Harvard GSD Wheelwright Prize 2023 for Early-Career Architects

 • Request to speak at Harvard GSD.

-• A professional architecture degree program must have been completed within the last 15 years for the applicant to qualify.
-Holders of multiple degrees may apply as long as their professional degrees were earned between January 2008 and January 2023 (for the 2023 cycle: graduates previous to January 2008 are excluded).
-No registration or licensing is required for applicants.
+• The applicant must have completed a professional architecture degree program within the last 15 years to qualify.
+Holders of multiple degrees may apply as long as their professional degrees were earned between February 2009 and February 2024 (for the 2024 cycle, graduates previous to February 2009 are excluded).

 • The Arthur Wheelwright Traveling Fellowship may not have been awarded to applicants previously.